vmware-tanzu/vmotion-migration-tool-for-bosh-deployments/docs/migrate-compute.md

     username: administrator@vsphere.local
     insecure: true
   datacenter: Irvine
-  cluster: Cluster01
 ```

-The datastores, networks, and resource_pools sections map the old vCenter objects on the left (the yaml key) to the new
+The datastores, networks, clusters, and resource_pools sections map the old vCenter objects on the left (the yaml key) to the new
 vCenter objects on the right.
 The migration requires the same number of resource pools and networks.
 The target networks must be in the
 same broadcast domain so the VMs can use the same IP addresses.